Maximetinu/Unity-Water-Buoyancy/README.md

 ## How To Setup

 Drag and drop Water Volume prefab into the scene.
 Without further configuration, rigidbodies inside it will float.

-No need for tags or layers (although, default Water layer has been added to prefabs) To tweak more specifically how a floating object behaves, add BuoyancyMaterial to it.
+No need for tags or layers (although, default Water layer has been added to prefabs).

+To tweak more specifically how a floating object behaves, add BuoyancyMaterial to it.
 By default, rigidbodies will sink slowly.

 It will also work for compound colliders.

 ## License